 I have been working in the U.S. on an H-1B for one year now.
 I want to create an Internet start-up company with my cousin back home in India.
 All my work would be online; I wouldn't need to move back to India.
 None of our clients would be in the United States.
 I could do this part-time (mainly on weekends) and there would be no conflict with my current employer.
-I know I'm not supposed to work in the U.S. without specific authorization, but this wouldn't be the same, right?
+I know I'm not supposed to work in the U.S. without specific authorization, but this wouldn't be the same, would it?
 Would I get in trouble with immigration?

 Remember: As an H-1B visa-holder, you are allowed to work in the U.S. only for employers who have filed an I-129, Petition for a Nonimmigrant Worker with U.S. Citizenship and Immigration Services (USCIS) on your behalf.

 Of course, if you are working for yourself in India, you might argue that you are not even working for a U.S. employer.
 The problem is that the definition of "work" (or employment) "in the U.S." for purposes of U.S. immigration law is somewhat ambiguous: The term "employment" means "any service or labor performed by an employee for an employer within the United States," and the term "employer" means a person or entity "who engages the services or labor of an employee to be performed in the United States."
 (See the U.S. Code of Federal Regulations, at 8 C.F.R. § 274a.1.)

 You might expect that the main concern of the U.S. government, when it comes to regulating the employment of foreigners, would be with limiting their access to U.S. employers—including any foreign company with a subsidiary, branch office, or agent in the United States.
 (Much of immigration law is, after all, directed at protecting opportunities for U.S. workers.)